 - A social programme

 - Information sessions

-A free service offering supportive, time-limited regular social contact with a trained volunteer for LGBT people aged 50+.
-For more information contact email@example.com or call 0141 353 5600.
+A free service offering supportive, time-limited regular social contact with a trained volunteer for LGBT people aged 50 and over.
+For more information contact Beverley at email@example.com or call 0141 271 2330.

-Monthly social events specifically for LGBT people over 50, offering the chance to meet up with your peers and expand your social networks.
+We deliver monthly social events specifically for LGBT people over 50, offering the chance to meet up with your peers and expand your social networks.
 The programme is put together with input and suggestions from older LGBT people; all suggestions welcome.
-Details of forthcoming events in Glasgow and Edinburgh are included in our newsletter.
-To receive the newsletter or for more information, please contact firstname.lastname@example.org or call 0141 353 5600.

-Presentations on age-related issues with a particular LGBT focus - for example making a will, accessing social care, pensions, health services and housing.
-The project works with other information and advice providers.
+Our quarterly information sessions are special presentations delivered by speakers with expertise on key age-related issues with a particular LGBT focus – for example making a will, accessing social care, pensions, health services and housing.
+These comfortable community gatherings are your chance to learn more and ask questions.

 How can you help support LGBT Age?

 First and foremost, we need you to tell everybody you know about LGBT Age as word of mouth is very often the best way to reach people!
 LGBT Age also offer the following opportunities for volunteering and getting involved:

 - Volunteer Befriender